Introduction

 img deployments list team

-By clicking the three points menu at the end of the corresponding deployment row you can perform the following actions:
+By clicking the three points menu at the end of the corresponding deployment row you can perform the following actions.
+Notice that depending on the type of deplyoment some actions might not be available.

 Run a Data App deployment